dart-lang/site-www/src/content/effective-dart/style.md

 ```

 When any form of abbreviation comes at the beginning
-of a lowerCamelCase identifier, lowercase the identifer:
+of a `lowerCamelCase` identifier, the abbreviation should be all lowercase:

 ```dart
 var httpConnection = connect();